tractatus1889/research/README.md

 assumption that one query will only call one API.
 Our aim here is to be maximally general and allow for multiple API calls if needed.

-## Further extensions

-The MVP implementation is to use knowledge databases, but this idea can be extended further to any database of any kind.
-Specifically, I am most interested in large codebases.
-One should be able to use an LLM to debug errors by reading the code and then recursively tracing the functions throughout different files (either by using a code search engine or by traversing the AST), gathering all of the relevant information, and then finally synthesizing it to provide coding assistance.

 ## Technical implementation

 The Question object consists of:

-- An associated string question
+- A string question
-- A list of Researchers, such as WikipediaResearcher, GoogleResearcher, etc.
+- A list of Researchers, such as WikipediaResearcher, GoogleResearcher, WeatherResearcher, RapGeniusResearcher, NYTimesResearcher, etc.
 - A list of Research objects.
   - Each Research object consists of a query, a list of facts corresponding to the query, and a source (which Researcher produced this Research).